geb/geb/RELEASING.md

 1. Change `{geb-version}` expression used in `History` section in `140-project.adoc` to a fixed version (the one that you're about to release).
 1. Commit with message "Version «number»" (don't push yet)
 1. Tag commit with name "v«number»" (still don't push yet)
-1. Run `./gradlew clean release closeAndReleaseRepository`
+1. Run `./gradlew publishToSonatype closeAndReleaseStagingRepository`
 1. Wait for the new version to [appear in Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.gebish%22%20AND%20a%3A%22geb-core%22), this might take several hours.

 # Post-release actions